bugthing/bugthing.github.com/_posts/19-11-2012-things_I_should_know_about_ruby.md

     This is a run down of the tips from the Aloha Ruby Conf You can see the ruby embedded in this file.

+    The -x flag is cool, I build this blog using Jekyll and with the -x flag I can actually execute this post!

+    #!/usr/bin/env ruby

 #!/usr/bin/env ruby

     # programmatically turn on warnings
     $VERBOSE = true